tinue/apa102-pi/README.md

 small "display" based on APA102 LEDs with 15 frames per second, then you have to look elsewhere.

 ## Prerequisites
-* A Raspberry Pi, running an up-to-date version of Raspbian (the library is tested with the 2019-09-26 version of Raspbian Buster Lite).
+* A Raspberry Pi, running an up-to-date version of Raspberry Pi OS (the library is tested with the 2020-05-27 version of Raspberry Pi OS (32-bit) Lite).
 * If hardware SPI is used: SPI enabled and active (`raspi-config`, Interfacing Options, SPI, \<Yes\>);
 The SPI must be free and unused.
 * For software SPI (bit bang mode): Two free GPIO pins